hastinbe/i3-volume/README.md

 ## xob

 [xob] requires extra steps to use for notifications.
 See our [guide](https://github.com/hastinbe/i3-volume/wiki/Usage-with-xob) for how to set that up.

+## xosd

+[xosd] notifications can be used by specifying the `-N xosd` option to your volume commands.
+[See an example](https://github.com/hastinbe/i3-volume/wiki/Usage-with-XOSD).

 ## Help